YehudaGold/context-component/README.md

 ContextComponent is aimed at reducing the boilerplate of writing flexible centralized state management with React context.

-ContextComponent provide extendable React class that automatically connect it\`s state and method's to a context and provide it to his children's.

-ContextComponent expose api to easily consume the context by `connect` HOC (similar to react-redux) or by React regular context method's - Consumer, contextType, useContext.
+ContextComponent provide extendable React class that automatically connect it's state and method's to a context and provide it to his children's. and expose api to easily consume the context by `connect` HOC (similar to react-redux) or by React regular context api method's - `Consumer`, `contextType`, `useContext`.

 ## Basic usage